 Money Market Account.
 A savings account that allows you to write a limited number of checks from the account each year.
 Typically offered by banks and financial services firms, the interest on these accounts varies between institutions.
 Unlike a Money Market Fund, the money in a money market account is commonly insured for up to $250,000.

 Mutual Fund.
-Mutual funds collect and invest money contributed by investors.
+A mutual fund collects and invests money contributed by investors.
 A professional fund manager selects and manages the investments you and other investors contribute to the fund.
 The fund manager is hired by a financial services firm, like Vanguard, Fidelity, or T.Rowe Price.
-Mutual funds allow small investors to spread their money across different assets, like stocks and bonds, potentially reducing their investment risk.
+Mutual funds allow small investors to spread their money across different assets, like stocks and bonds, potentially reducing investment risk.

-NASDAQ – National Association of Securities Dealers Automated Quotation System.
+NASDAQ.
+NASDAQ stands for National Association of Securities Dealers Automated Quotation System.
 Stock issued by companies to the general public are bought and sold on stock exchanges.
 The NASDAQ is one such exchange.
-Technology and fast growing companies frequently sell their stocks on this exchange.
+Technology and fast-growing companies frequently sell their stocks on this exchange.

-NYSE – New York Stock Exchange.
+NYSE.
+NYSE stands for New York Stock Exchange.
 Stocks issued by companies to the general public are bought and sold on stock exchanges.
 The NYSE is the world’s oldest and largest exchange for buying and selling stocks.
 TV commentators often refer to this particular exchange as the “Big Board.”
 Companies selling their stocks on this exchange are generally larger than those selling their stocks on the NASDAQ.

-Securities and Exchange Commission (SEC) is a government commission created to, among other things, protect investors from fraud.
+Securities and Exchange Commission (SEC).
+A government commission created to, among other things, protect investors from fraud.
 One function of the Commission is to require companies to routinely disclose financial information pertinent to investors.

-Standard & Poor’s 500 (S&P 500) – a group of 500 companies chosen for their size, liquidity, and industry membership and whose stocks sells on the NYSE and the NASDAQ stock exchanges.
+Standard & Poor’s 500 (S&P 500).
+The S&P 500 is an index of 500 companies chosen for their size, liquidity, and industry membership.
+Their stocks sell on the NYSE or the NASDAQ stock exchange.
 Exceeding the combined return for these companies is commonly used as a benchmark for “beating the market.”

-US Treasury Bills, commonly called T-Bills, are sold and backed by the federal government.
-Sold in denominations of $1,000, they are issued in 3-, 6-, and 12-month maturities.
+U.S. Treasury Bills (T-Bills).
+Commonly called T-Bills, U.S. Treasury Bills are short-term bonds sold and backed by the federal government.
+They are sold in denominations of $1,000, and have maturities of less than one year.
 They pay interest upon maturity.
-T-bills can be purchased for up to $5 million.